 The first two shades in the collection perfectly matched our porcelain model’s skin tone, landing it a spot on our list without hesitation.
-With no orange undertones or obnoxious foundation lines, this formula is a must-have for colour matching the pastiest of skin.
+With no orange undertones or obnoxious foundation lines, this formula is a must-have for colour matching the pastiest of skin, making it a great foundation for pale or translucent skin tones.
 We found that ‘Ivory’ had pink undertones, whilst ‘Buff’ held more yellow pigmentation, making it a crowd pleaser for all.

 Charlotte Tilbury Magic Foundation

 The Charlotte Tilbury Foundation is really reppin’ it for the high-end foundations.
 Sure, it comes at a higher price tag but boy, does it pay off.
 The selection covers cool, warm AND neutral fair tones, showing a real range of diversity for different pale-hued skin.
 We opted for ‘0 Fair’ and ‘1 Fair’ – the two lightest shades.
 I tested this particular foundation on my own skin (I’m naturally ginger, so you can tell what level of pastiness I’m working with here) and I found an almost perfect match – if anything, it was slightly too pale!
 With a full coverage and matte finish, this is an ideal foundation for the fairest of them all.

 NARS Natural Radiant Longwear Foundation